Martin RB-57D Canberra: USAF

 In early 1956, the 4080th SR Wing moved to Laughlin AFB, Texas.
 Midair-refuelling capable RB-57Ds (Group B and the sole Type C) were deployed in 1957 to Rhein-Main AB, West Germany to support USAFE operations.
 All RB-57D operations were under heavy security and very little information ever leaked out about their early operations.
 They presumably carried out ELINT/SIGINT missions along the East German border and over the Baltic Sea.
 Since the missions were carried out under an atmosphere of high secrecy, RB-57s returning from missions over the Baltic were often intercepted by RAF Hawker Hunter interceptors just to make sure that they were not Soviet aircraft.
 These particular versions of the RB-57Ds had the guts ripped out of the fuselage.
-They were equipped with an camera with a 24 ft focal length from lens to aperture.
+They were equipped with a camera with a 24 ft focal length from lens to aperture.
 They produced individual frames that were developed as large as 4'x6' for CIA analysts to go over in great detail when looking for missile silos throughout Eastern Europe.
 The pilot and navigator who flew these missions never even got to view the film they shot.
 Upon landing a CIA employee would take the film before they even left their seats in their planes.
 When the 4025th SRS was inactivated in June 1959 the RB-57D aircraft were assigned to the 7407th Support Squadron at Rhein-Main AB, two additional aircraft added to complement including the unique RB-57D-1 equipped with SLR.
 Intelligence gathering sorties by the RB-57's in West Germany continued until 1964 when wing fatigue problems caused type to be withdrawn from service.